Brad Pitt Finally Reunites With His Kids, As He Launches Business With Angelina

 The source added that the time apart was good for all the parties involved.
 Although Pitt only spent a little bit of time with his brood, he is planning on taking them on a longer vacation soon.
 He’s just waiting for them to re-adjust after spending so much time abroad in recent weeks.

-The kids — Maddox (15), Pax (13), Shiloh (10), Zahara (12) and twins Vivienne and Knox (8) — have ventured overseas twice with Jolie over the past month.
+The kids — Maddox (15), Pax (13), Shiloh (10), Zahara (12) and twins Vivienne and Knox (eight) — have ventured overseas twice with Jolie over the past month.
 Their first trip outside of the United States occurred in late February when Jolie took them to her First They Killed My Father premiere in Cambodia.
 A few weeks later, they traveled to London and enjoyed the city while Jolie spoke at the London School of Economics and the United Nations.

 It isn’t clear when Pitt will take the kids on his planned vacation, though a source told Hollywood Life that he wants to take them to Disneyland.
 Unfortunately, the insider revealed that Maddox and Pax don’t want to go to Disneyland, so it sounds like Pitt will have to come up with something the entire family enjoys.